 Understanding the potential resources to address significant health needs is fundamental to determining current state capacity and gaps.
 The organized health care delivery systems include the Local Health Departments, several Federally Qualified Health Centers, Covenant Health hospitals and clinics, Texas Tech Health Sciences Center, STARCARE, and University Medical Center.
 Within Covenant Health, direct outreach programs are designated to address community needs.
 In addition, there are numerous social service non-profit agencies, faith-based organizations, and private and public-school systems that contribute resources to address these identified needs.
-For a list of potentially available resources available to address significant health needs see <a href="#expendings-resources-needed-needs-needed-needs-needed-needs-needed-needs-needed-
+For a list of potentially available resources available to address significant health needs see Appendix 5.

-EVALUATION OF 2018-2020 CHIP IMPACT
+EVALUATION OF 2019-2021 CHIP IMPACT

-This report evaluates the impact of the 2018-2020 Community Health Improvement Plan (CHIP).
+This report evaluates the impact of the 2019-2021 Community Health Improvement Plan (CHIP).
 Covenant Health responded to community needs by making investments of direct funding, time, and resources to internal and external programs dedicated to addressing the previously prioritized needs using evidence-based and leading practices.
-In addition to the programs listed below Covenant Health provided direct funding in both grants and contributions to local non-profits seeking to address the needs identified in the prior CHNA.

-Table 6.
-Outcomes from 2018-2020 CHIP
+Table 8.
+Outcomes from 2019-2021 CHIP